- Computer Science

 AP Calculus BC

 This course covers all of the topics of the AB course in somewhat greater depth and rigor.
 In addition, some infinite series and vector topics are included.
 The course follows the College Board syllabus for Calculus BC.
 Prerequisite: Precalculus Honors and permission of the department chair.
 The Precalculus Honors requirement may be waived in unusual circumstances after approval by the department chair.
+Departmental approval is required for enrollment.

 Math Courses lasting a semester.